ShuaibinLi/ESBox/Quickstart/README.md

 The task can get around 500 points after 200 steps.

 #### 2. A 2-dimentional quadratic function problem
-This example uses the OpenAI-ES algorithm optimization flost **list** (input to a 2D quadratic function) to find the maximum value of a 2-dimension quadratic function.
+This example uses the OpenAI-ES algorithm to optimize float **list** (as input of 2D quadratic function) to find the maximum value of a 2-dimension quadratic function.

 ```bash
 cd Quadratic-example